-Once you are satisfied with the content of the

-Construction Phase Plan, simply click Print button to print a copy.
-To export to a PDF or Word file click Export.
+Once you are satisfied with the content of the Construction Phase Plan, simply click the Export button to print or export to a PDF or Word.

 Alternatively you can click Preview to view a preview.
 For more detailed information about the Construction Phase Plan and why you need it, see page 41